My dog is dying, but I don’t have money for the vet. What should I do?

 In many cases, the vet might consider reducing the cost, setting up a payment plan, or even referring the owner to a rescue or low-cost vet.

-Many animal shelters offer drastically reduced pricing for their vet services, including euthanasia.
+Many animal shelters have low-cost clinics attached to them that offer drastically reduced pricing for their vet services, including euthanasia.

-Often times, the pricing can be as low as $50 to $75 for a basic euthanasia that will allow the family pet to pass peacefully.
+Oftentimes, the pricing can be as low as $50 to $75 for basic euthanasia that will allow the family pet to pass peacefully.

 There are non-profits and crowdfunding options out there for owners who are in desperate need of help, as well.